-- the group's process for determining the completeness and measurement of provisions for tax; - · the methodology for the calculation of the tax charge; and - · management's controls over tax reporting.

-The group audit team, including tax specialists, evaluated the tax positions taken by management in each significant jurisdiction in the context of local tax law, correspondence with tax authorities and the status of any tax audits.
+- the group's process for determining the completeness and measurement of provisions for tax; - the methodology for the calculation of the tax charge; and - management's controls over tax reporting. - The group audit team, including tax specialists, evaluated the tax positions taken by management in each significant jurisdiction in the context of local tax law, correspondence with tax authorities and the status of any tax audits.
 Our assessment included consideration of the past outcome of comparable cases and look-back analysis on management's historic provisioning for uncertain tax positions.
-Our work utilised additional support from country tax specialists in France, Germany, Malta, Netherlands and the USA.

-We assessed the group's transfer pricing judgements, considering the way in which we observed the group's businesses operating and the correspondence and agreements reached with tax authorities.

-We developed our own independent range of potential provisions for the group's transfer pricing tax exposures, based on the evidence we obtained, and compared management's provision to our range.

-We assessed the group's judgement relating to the UK CFC's State Aid investigations, including holding discussions with management's legal advisors.

-We assessed whether the group's disclosures, detailing the year end status of material open tax inquiries, adequately disclose relevant facts and circumstances and potential liabilities of the group.

-The audit procedures were designed and led by the group audit team, with support from component teams whose work was reviewed by the group audit team.

-Based on the procedures performed, we consider the amounts provided are reasonable.
-We consider the group's tax disclosures are also appropriate.

-We conclude that the group's approach to judgements for uncertain tax positions is balanced and that the approach in calculating the transfer pricing provisions is reasonable based on our assessment of the range of potential outcomes and the latest status of tax audits.
+Our work utilised additional support from country tax specialists in France, Germany, Malta, Netherlands and the USA. - We assessed the group's transfer pricing judgements, considering the way in which we observed the group's businesses operating and the correspondence and agreements reached with tax authorities. - We developed our own independent range of potential provisions for the group's transfer pricing tax exposures, based on the evidence we obtained, and compared management's provision to our range. - We assessed the group's judgement relating to the UK CFC's State Aid investigations, including holding discussions with management's - We assessed whether the group's disclosures, detailing the year end status of material open tax inquiries, adequately disclose relevant facts and circumstances and potential liabilities of the group. - The audit procedures were designed and led by the group audit team, with support from component teams whose work was reviewed by the group - We conclude that the group's approach to judgements for uncertain tax positions is balanced and that the approach in calculating the transfer pricing provisions is reasonable based on our assessment of the range of potential outcomes and significant cases.

-INDEPENDENT AUDITOR'S REPORT TO THE MEMBERS OF IMPERIAL BRANDS PLC continued
+INDEPENDENT AUDITOR'S REPORT TO THE MEMBERS OF IMPERIAL BRANDS PLC continued audit team.